-Overall Apr 1 thru Jun 30, 2009 To Date Total Projected Budget from All Sources N/A \$2,178,000.00 Total CDBG Program Funds Budgeted N/A \$2,178,000.00 Program Funds Drawdown \$59,362.02 \$1,790,282.72 Obligated CDBG DR Funds \$100,000.00 \$1,750,992.00 Expended CDBG DR Funds \$59,362.00 \$1,630,316.63 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$996.00 Program Income Drawdown \$0.00 \$0.00
+Overall Jan 1 thru Mar 31, 2010 To Date Total Projected Budget from All Sources N/A \$2,178,000.00 Total CDBG Program Funds Budgeted N/A \$2,178,000.00 Program Funds Drawdown \$0.00 \$1,802,846.47 Obligated CDBG DR Funds \$0.00 \$1,900,000.00 Expended CDBG DR Funds \$160,962.07 \$1,803,842.45 Cultural Enhancement Fund - Planning \$160,962.07 \$1,803,842.45 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$996.00 Program Income Drawdown \$0.00 \$0.00

-LOWER MANHATTAN CULTURAL ENHANCEMENT FUND--LMDC proposes to allocate up to \$35,000,000 for the Lower Manhattan Cultural Enhancement Fund.
+LOWER MANHATTAN CULTURAL ENHANCEMENT FUND&mdashPLANNING PROJECTS LMDC proposes to allocate up to \$--\$1,509,092 the Lower Manhattan Cultural Enhancement Fund Planning Projects.
 The Cultural Enhancement Fund provides grants to not-for-profit organizations for projects and programs that provide cultural facilities or programming in Lower Manhattan, and demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors.
-Grants would be provided to not-for-profit organizations that, through proposed or existing facilities and activities, demonstrate excellence, animate the neighborhood, and support cultural life in Lower Manhattan.
-Organizations were selected through a competitive process and submitted applications that were reviewed by an Advisory Panel including representatives from New York City and State agencies and other advisors knowledgeable on culture and Lower Manhattan that will made funding recommendations to LMDC.
-In March 2006 LMDC announced the selection of 63 cultural organizations to receive grants for capital projects, events and programs, and planning initiatives. --PROGRAM OBJECTIVES--Supporting cultural life has emerged as an important Lower Manhattan redevelopment objective following an extensive public outreach and planning process.
-Investment in Lower Manhattans cultural assets would serve as a catalyst for increased residential, commercial, retail, and other neighborhood activities.
-In realizing this objective, the Cultural Enhancement Fund is intended for projects in Lower Manhattan that would meet the needs resulting from the events of September 11, 2001, address or prevent blight, and benefit low-and-moderateincome communities.
-Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefit area businesses, residents, and visitors. --AMENDMENT TO ACTIVITYIN November 2006, HUD approved an amended PAP and reduced the Cultural Enhancement Fund by \$7,000,000 to \$28,000,000.
-These funds were reallocated to the Final Action Plan for cultural uses. --BENEFICIARIES--The Lower Manhattan Cultural Enhancement Fund would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations through supporting the areas cultural life.
-The Cultural Enhancement Fund is intended to benefit low-and-moderate-income communities, address or prevent blight, and meet needs resulting from September 11, 2001.--SCHEDULE--Activities related to the Cultural Enhancement Fund are anticipated to began in the fall of 2005.--FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$28,000,000 for the Cultural Enhancement Fund, with an additional \$7,000,000 available for cultural uses in the Final Action Plan. -- TOTAL ESTIMATED COST--The total estimated cost included in this Partial Action Plan for the Lower Manhattan Cultural Enhancement Fund is for an amount up to \$35,000,000.
+Grants would be provided to not-for-profit organizations that, through proposed or existing facilities and activities, demonstrate excellence, animate the neighborhood, and support cultural life in Lower Manhattan. &ndashOrganizations were selected through a competitive process and submitted applications that were reviewed by an Advisory Panel&mdash including representatives from New York City and State agencies and other advisors knowledgeable on culture and Lower Manhattan&mdash that will made funding recommendations to LMDC.
+In March 2006 LMDC announced the selection of 63 cultural organizations to receive grants for capital projects, events and programs, and planning initiatives.
+13 Grants were allocated for Planning Projects --PROGRAM OBJECTIVES--Supporting cultural life has emerged as an important Lower Manhattan redevelopment objective following an extensive public outreach and planning process.
+Investment in Lower Manhattan&rsquos cultural assets would serve as a catalyst for increased residential, commercial, retail, and other neighborhood activities.
+In realizing this objective, the Cultural Enhancement Fund is intended for projects in Lower Manhattan that would meet the needs resulting from the events of September 11, 2001, address or prevent blight, and benefit low-andmoderate-income communities.
+Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefit area businesses, residents, and visitors. --AMENDMENT TO ACTIVITY&mdashIn November 2006, HUD approved an amended PAP and reduced the Cultural Enhancement Fund by \$7,000,000 to \$28,000,000.
+These funds were reallocated to the Final Action Plan for cultural uses. --BENEFICIARIES--The Lower Manhattan Cultural Enhancement Fund would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations through supporting the area&rsquos cultural life.
+The Cultural Enhancement Fund is intended to benefit low-and-moderate-income communities, address or prevent blight, and meet needs resulting from September 11, 2001.--SCHEDULE--Activities related to the Cultural Enhancement Fund are anticipated to begin in the fall of 2005.
+ALLOCATIONS IN PAP--\$1,509,092 has been allocated for the Cultural Enhancement Fund Planning Projects in PAP 11--FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$28,000,000 for the Cultural Enhancement Fund, with an additional \$7,000,000 available for cultural uses in the Final Action Plan. --TOTAL ESTIMATED COST--The total estimated cost included in this Partial Action Plan for the Lower Manhattan Cultural Enhancement Fund is for an amount up to \$35,000,000.